Hire Part-time CFOs

 When you hire part-time CFOs with Toptal, you’ll always work with world-class, custom-matched part-time CFOs ready to help you achieve your goals.

 We make sure that each engagement between you and your part-time CFO begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
-From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.
+From there, we can either part ways, or we can provide you with another part-time CFO who may be a better fit and with whom we will begin a second, no-risk trial.

 How to Hire a Part-time CFO